RetroReversing/retroReversing/pages/switch/SwitchFileFormats.md

 NSP files are encrypted using master keys and rightsId keys and are encrypted for a specific user [^2].

 ---
+# Archive File Formats
+These files store part of the game and are normally included inside other file formats.

+## NCA - Nintendo Content Archives
+NCA files are compressed archives (think zip) that contain game data, normally multiple NCA files can be extracted from a single XCI or NSP file.

+There are multiple types of NCA file depending on what they contain:
+* EXEFS - Executable file system (code)
+* ROMFS - Read Only file system (data)
+* PFS0 - P?
+File system (data)

+### EXEFS (Executable filesystem files)
+ExeFS stands for Executable filesystem and is part of the largest Nintendo Content Archive (NCA) file for a game.
+It is a file system that contains Nintendo Switch executables known as NSO's [^1].

+There are a few files contains in the executable filesystem that we will cover in this section.

+If you want to mod a game to change the actual behaviour (executable code) then this is the where you start, there are also multiple ways to apply an ExeFS mod which will be covered in another section.

+---
+# Individual File Formats

+## NPDM (*.npdm)
+The NPDM file contains information about the game for example the title and services that the game is allowed to access.

+## rtld (Runtime Link editor nso executable)
+Basically the runtime Link editor exectuable is the first code that runs when a game is started.
+Its job is to manager the other executable code modules (nso files) in memory.

+SwitchBrew has an excellent page on how the rtld works available here: [Rtld - Nintendo Switch Brew](https://switchbrew.org/wiki/Rtld)

+## sdk (nso executable)

+## subsdk0 (nso executable)

 # References
 [^1]: [RELEASE - ExeFSManager - A Simple ExeFS Manager | GBAtemp.net - The Independent Video Game Community](https://gbatemp.net/threads/exefsmanager-a-simple-exefs-manager.526794/)
 [^2]: [differences between nsp and xci files? | GBAtemp.net - The Independent Video Game Community](https://gbatemp.net/threads/differences-between-nsp-and-xci-files.511776/)